 Getting out in front of potential issues is preferable but not always possible.

-Addressing issues as soon as they are identified is encouraged but not always enacted.
+Addressing issues as they are identified is encouraged but not always enacted.

-Restoring peace after an issue has created friction is required but not always realized.
+Restoring peace after addressing an issue is required but not always realized.

 For a church to grow and sustain that growth it must be healthy.
 Being healthy is best achieved when preventative steps are taken.
 Preventative steps limit the amount of unhealthy habits that form but as long as humans are part of the collective of Christ followers, it is impossible to catch all unhealthy habits before they have a negative influence on the collective.
 Once an unhealthy habit begins to influence the church, its symptoms may be obvious but their cause can remain a mystery.
 Unhealthy habits are contagious, the longer they exist the more people they infect.